renatomh/recipe-app-api/README.md

 * Register a new account and login to it;
 * Create, view, update and delete recipes;
 * Create, view, update and delete recipe tags;
+* Create, view, update and delete recipe ingredients;
+* Add images to the recipes;

 ## 💹 Extras